ChristianLoizou/insomnia/README.md

 # insomnia
 *_A project I work on when I can't sleep_*

+Stack development testing using:
+* Python-Flask
+* Jinja2 HTML
-Python-Flask / Jinja2 HTML / SASS (SCSS-CSS3) stack development testing.
+* SASS (SCSS-CSS3)
+* P5.JS

 Other libraries / languages also used

 ---
 ## What is insomnia?
-*_insomnia_* is an application I work on when I'm bored / awake up late.
+*_insomnia_* is an application I work on when I'm bored / up late.
 If I get any random ideas, I'll try to implement them here.
-> _It's the 'Jack of all trades'_ of coding projects.
+_It's the 'Jack of all trades'_ of coding projects.

-_All code written by Christian A Loizou._
+_All code in this repo was written by Christian A Loizou._

 ---
 Languages currently in use in _*insomnia*_:
 * Python3
 * HTML - using Jinja2
 * CSS3 - using SASS / SCSS
+* P5.JS / Javascript

 Languages to come?:
-* P5.js - if I can hook it up to the Flask App
-* Javascript plain - If I can't get P5.js working
 * JQuery?
 * SQL?
-* Any others I can think of inmplementing...
+* Any others I can think of implementing...

-# Things to implement
+# Things being implemented now
 * Project selection panel

+# Things to implement later
-* P5.js implementation of chess with game engine
+* P5.js implementation of chess with game engine run by python??
 * and more...